Airbus Strikes $34 Billion Deal With China Amid Boeing Scandal

 The agreement was completed during Chinese President Xi Jinping’s visit to Paris (part of a wider series of visits across Europe for the Chinese government).
 The deal stipulates that the Chinese Aviation Supplies Holding Company will purchase 290 Airbus A320 planes and 10 A350 WXB jets, for an estimated price of $34 billion.

 The A320 is one of the world’s most popular single-aisle aircraft families, with over 14,600 ordered (per Airbus’ official statement).
-The A350 WXB, meanwhile, is a large wide-body aircraft suitable for ultra long haul flights.
+The A350 WXB, meanwhile, is a large wide-body aircraft suitable for ultra-long haul flights.

 Airbus President of Commercial Aircraft Guillaume Faury issued a statement on the deal.